Program Overview

 Technologies related to the above foci, such as expert systems, knowledge management, case-based reasoning, or machine learning.

-Briefly, an application consists of the standard School of Arts and Sciences admission forms, available online or in hard copy, together with the following materials:
+Briefly, an application consists of the standard School of Computing and Information admission forms, available online or in hard copy, together with the following materials:

 Applicants to the Biomedical Informatics track of the Intelligent Systems Program must specifically indicate their interest in this track on their application to the Intelligent Systems Program.
-They must also submit an application to the Center for Biomedical Informatics in addition to submitting an application to the Intelligent Systems Program.
+They must also submit an application to the Department of Biomedical Informatics in addition to submitting an application to the Intelligent Systems Program.